Ayushsinghal-AS/Weather/README.md

 ## Overview

-Our web application offers specialized services in three primary categories: Farmers, Travelers, and Event Planning.
-Each category delivers targeted functionalities and information to meet the specific needs of our users.
+This web application offers specialized services in three primary categories: Farmers, Travelers, and Event Planning.
+Each category delivers targeted functionalities and information to meet the specific needs of the users.

 ## Features